 Brown Plaza and Casa de la Cultura

 Nestled in a bend of San Felipe Creek, the area surrounding Brown Plaza has been a gathering place for hundreds of years, as Native Americans and Spanish settlers were drawn to the San Felipe Springs.
-Del Rio residents and visitors now gather here for concerts, rallies, and celebrations.
-Dedicated on Cinco de Mayo in 1908, the plaza has provided a central location to celebrate this holiday.
+Later, it became the heart of Del Rio’s historic San Felipe barrio.
+Today, Del Rio residents and visitors now gather here for concerts, rallies, and celebrations.
+Dedicated on Cinco de Mayo in 1908, the plaza is now a central location to celebrate this holiday annually.

 The plaza and its bandstand were restored in 1969, and several historic buildings remain on the square and surrounding blocks.
 A mural between the 1891 Amado Gutierrez Building and 1910 Santos S. Garcia Building depicts memories of students growing up on the Texas-Mexico border.

 On the square at Brown Plaza, Casa de la Cultura has promoted Mexican American heritage through diverse classes and events since the late 1970s.
-Classes include Latino aerobics, piñata-making, guitar, and English language, while traditional Mexican celebrations such as Dia de los Muertos and the Christmas Posada y Tamalada share the schedule with musical events and revolving art exhibits.
+Classes include Latino aerobics, piñata-making, guitar, and English language, while celebrations like Noches Musicales in the summer, Calaveras y Calacas in the fall, or the annual Tamalada in December keep the plaza activated year-round.